I’ve wanted a small on-camera light for a while, but most are too big and clumsy for my current run-and-gun setup with my Panasonic GH5 camera.

-Again I would recommend putting some baking paper in front of the light to get rid of any multiple shadows effects.
+Again I would recommend putting some baking paper in front of the light to get rid of any multiple shadow effects.

 The Tarantino Effect.
 Place a tiny LED-light inside a briefcase, so that it lights up the face of your actor as he/she opens it.
 This will seem like a magical glow emanates from the briefcase and draw the viewers attention to the fact, that something important is in it e.g. gold or money.

-This effect isn’t really invented by Tarantino, but it is featured in a lot of his movies.
+This effect isn’t invented by Tarantino, but it is featured in many of his movies.